US Senate sets test vote on Ukraine aid despite Republican opposition | Politics

 US Senate sets test vote on Ukraine aid despite Republican opposition

-Schumer said he would try to break the impasse by offering Republicans the chance to add an amendment on border policy on legislation including aid to Ukraine and Israel to the $110.5 billion bill announced on Tuesday.
+Schumer said on Tuesday he would try to break the impasse by offering Republicans the chance to add an amendment on border policy on legislation including aid to Ukraine and Israel to the $110.5 billion bill announced on Tuesday.
+No such amendment had been announced by Wednesday afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)